 The “Hungerkamp” project is an innovative initiative in the city of Braunschweig in Germany.
 Its origins are rooted in the energy provider’s ambition to contribute to climate protection and its experience in the fields of energy generation and district heating.
-The project was triggered by the need to renovate a police station.
-Its old heating installation ran on oil and coal and had to be replaced.
+The project was triggered by the need to renovate a police station’s heating installation that ran on oil and coal.
 The project leaders decided to use this opportunity to go beyond the mere replacement of the heating plant and to develop a project of green and local heating network in the neighbourhood.
 The meeting with a wood trader further helped to work out the concept of the system.
-The project creation was then completed by the search for a suitable location for the plant, by winning other potential customers and the signature of long-term contracts for heat delivery.
+The project’s creation was then completed with the search for a suitable location for the plant, winning other potential customers and the signature of long-term contracts for heat delivery.
 The project won an award at the 2015 Global District Energy Climate Awards.

 Foto: Peter Sierigk

 The biogas cogeneration unit is supplied by a pipeline connected to a network and consumes yearly 2 million m³ of biogas.
 The biogas comes from production sites throughout Germany created by the fermentation of renewable raw materials and waste from the agriculture and breeding farms.
 The second component of the system is the wood boiler, to complete the heat generation.
-It produces 6,000 MWh of renewable warm water, and answers alone to the needs of 375 households.
-The wood boiler is own and operated by the fuel trader who acts as business partner.
+It produces 6.000 MWh of renewable warm water, and alone provides the needs of 375 households.
+The wood boiler is owned and operated by the fuel trader who acts as business partner.
 The produced heat is then sold to the energy provider and injected on the heat network.
 It consumes 1.600 tonnes per year of residual forest wood and materials from landscape management, such as treetops and smaller branches.
 The wood mostly comes from the surrounding region: from forests, municipal landscaping and neighbouring mountains.
 So, apart from using renewable materials, this boiler runs on waste that would otherwise be lost.

-• The whole system replaces 34 old plants running on heating oil and coal and achieves 8,000 tonnes of CO₂-savings per year, thanks to the use of cogeneration and the replacement of fossil fuels by renewable raw materials.
+The whole system replaces 34 old plants running on heating oil and coal and achieves 8.000 tonnes of CO₂-savings per year, thanks to the use of cogeneration and the replacement of fossil fuels by renewable raw materials.